Schizophrenia

 below).

-trust to tell you if you are becoming unwell again.
+you trust that they can tell you if you are becoming

 Learn about schizophrenia and your